AxisCommunications/acap-native-sdk-examples/README.md

 - [metadata-broker](./metadata-broker/)
   - Examples that consume metadata.
 - [object-detection](./object-detection/)
-  - An example of object detection, cropping and saving detected objects into jpeg files.
+  - An example of object detection, cropping and saving detected objects into JPEG files.
 - [object-detection-cv25](./object-detection-cv25/)
-  - An example of object detection, cropping and saving detected objects into jpeg files on AXIS CV25 devices.
+  - An example of object detection, cropping and saving detected objects into JPEG files on AXIS CV25 devices.
 - [reproducible-package](./reproducible-package/)
   - An example of how to create a reproducible application package.
 - [shell-script-example](./shell-script-example)